 - To tell your providers about any Advance Directives about your health care

 - To tell RMHP about any other insurance you may have, including Medicare

-- To file a complaint or grievance, follow the rules outlined under Complaints and Grievances on the Contact page in your Member handbook.
+- To file a complaint or grievance, please follow the rules as described in the Appeal and Grievance section in your Member Handbook